spiette/puppet-puppet/README.markdown

 * Works well with puppetlabs/puppetdb modules
 * agent_options and master_options hash to set arbitrary options to agent and master

+The puppetmaster with passenger uses puppetlabs package, which means that it is not as robust as a pure puppet-based recipe.

 # Synopsis

 Except for configuration parameters, only the top puppet class should invoked.
 Use the `master` parameter to enable the puppetmaster.